Lidia Rudnicka: Publications and editorial activity

 Rudnicka is author or co-author of more than 200 articles and book chapters, mainly concerning autoimmune skin diseases, biological therapies, videodermoscopy, trichoscopy, epidemiology of skin diseases and managing medical institutions.

 Rudnicka is managing editor of "Journal of Case Reports in Dermatology", former chairman of scientific board of "Dermatologica", associate editor of "Journal of the European Academy of Dermatology and Venereology", member of scientific and editorial boards of Journal of Drugs in Dermatology, Przeglad Dermatologiczny, and Dermatologia Estetyczna.
-She also reviews papers for significant periodicals in the field of dermatology and venerology, with Archives of Dermatology, Journal of European Academy of Dermatology and Venereology, Journal of Drugs in Dermatology, Expert Review in Dermatology among them.
+She also reviews papers for significant periodicals in the field of dermatology and venerology, with Archives of Dermatology, Journal of European Academy of Dermatology and Venereology, Journal of Drugs in Dermatology, and Expert Review in Dermatology among them.